tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

    * | 4f312b10775c2b0ac51b5f284d2f94e9a8548868 : commit which removes conflicting metadata key
    * | 5e76faba059c156bc9ed181446e104765cb471c3 : commit on new branch to hello metadata key so we can demonstrate a conflict
    | * ce8a9198d638b8fd89a175486d21d2bb2efabc91 (testbranch) : added hellow world metadata
-   | * 4fdb96afed4ec62e9fc80328abccae6bf6774fea : mutated sample `0` of `dummy_cellstore` to new value
+   | * 4fdb96afed4ec62e9fc80328abccae6bf6774fea : mutated sample `0` of `dummy_datacell` to new value
-   * | 0cdd8c833f654d18ddc2b089fabee93c32c9c155 : commit on `new` branch adding a sample to dummy_cellstore
+   * | 0cdd8c833f654d18ddc2b089fabee93c32c9c155 : commit on `new` branch adding a sample to dummy_datacell
    |/
-   *  b21ebbeeece723bf7aa2157eb2e8742a043df7d0 : first commit with a single sample added to a dummy cellstore
+   *  b21ebbeeece723bf7aa2157eb2e8742a043df7d0 : first commit with a single sample added to a dummy datacell